Why Did Opinion Polls Get It So Wrong in 2015?

 The undecided voters are of course a major problem for the pollsters as they can swing one way or the other during the campaign.
 A sudden change in their intentions can dramatically alter the final outcome.
-The mass media in particular can have a strong impact on how important we perceive issues and how we might ultimately vote.
+The mass media in particular can have a strong impact on how salient we perceive issues and how we might ultimately vote.

-Wisdom of the crowd: When we want to predict an outcome using people to estimate a likely result, scientific research has shown that we are far better at forecasting what “other” people will do than being asked about our own intentions.
-Provided the crowd is drawn from a diverse group of people and they act independently, crowd research has been consistently shown to be more accurate than traditional opinion polls.
+When we want to predict an outcome using people to estimate a likely result, scientific research has shown that we are far better at forecasting what “other” people will do than being asked about our own intentions.
+The wisdom of the crowd depends upon it being drawn from a diverse group of people, they act independently and decision making is decentralised, crowd research has been shown to be more accurate than traditional opinion polls.

 Until recently we had just two main parties across the whole of the UK.
 This has changed and we now have a more fragmented political system and regional dynamics (i.e. the SNP) that undermines the traditional nationally representative poll.

-The exit poll for instance had a sample size of 20,000 compared to many pre-election polls that survey between 1,000 and 2,000 potential voters.
+The exit poll had a sample size of 20,000 compared to many pre-election polls that survey between 1,000 and 2,000 potential voters.
 This directly impacts upon how accurate research the can be given that there are 650 constituencies in the UK.
-With so few respondents potentially in each constituency it is not surprising that polls are inaccurate.
-Cost appears to be the main driver rather than reliability.
+Together with the UK’s first past the post electoral system this makes it difficult for national polls to accurately predict the final outcome.
+Cost also appears to be the main driver rather than reliability.

-Who is going to vote?
 The market research companies have to define a very changeable group.
 As voting in the UK is not mandatory it is impossible to predict who will vote and who will not.
-There is plenty of evidence to show that certain party’s supporters are more or less likely to vote depending upon such factors as the weather.
+There is plenty of evidence to show that certain party’s supporters and some demographic groups are more or less likely to vote than the average.

 Further, how pollsters define a “likely voter” varies and may be determined by whether they voted in the last election.
 But this is often based upon self-reporting which is not always accurate.
 In other instances people are simply asked if they plan to vote.

-As I have searched the internet for details of the pre-election polls I’ve noticed how difficult it is to find technical and methodological information on the polls.
+As I have searched the internet for details of the pre-election polls I’ve noticed how difficult it is to find technical and methodological information on some polls.
 Even the sample size of some polls are not always clearly shown in articles.

-How accurate is the Census?
-With the UK being part of the European Union we have seen significant flows of people coming into and leaving the country.
+With the UK experiencing significant net-migration over a number of years there have been changes in the profile of the population .
 However, the demographic information used for weightings is primarily based upon the Census which is only conducted once every 10 years.